isaddemir/Astronomy-Website-Example/README.md

 # Astronomy-Website-Example
 This repository is an imaginary website example that provides information about discovered exoplanets and galaxies.
 Additionally, it includes a blog section where articles related to astronomy are shared.
 The website is a simple project designed solely using HTML and CSS. <br>
+To see the demo version of the website, click [here](https://astronomy-website-example.netlify.app/).

 ### Website Preview